 If you search for phenibut on Amazon, you will get many results of various nootropic supplements, but none of them is actually phenibut.
 Well, don’t bother!
 Amazon no longer allows the sale of phenibut and a whole bunch of other nootropic drugs, particularly piracetam and its analogues.

-Yes, Amazon is a great place to source many herbal and natural supplements, but phenibut is just the opposite of that!
+Yes, Amazon may be a convenient place where you can source any herbal or natural supplement, but phenibut is just the opposite of that!
 It is a synthetic chemical that is treated as a drug in some countries, and so it is not considered a dietary supplement according to FDA regulations.

-Phenibut is not an approved supplement or medication in the US and worldwide, except in a few countries where it is an approved treatment (Russia, Ukraine and Latvia).
+Phenibut is not an approved supplement or medication in the U.S. and worldwide, except in a few countries where it is an approved treatment (Russia and neighboring countries).
 It is also not a scheduled or regulated substance, which means that consumers can legally purchase it over the counter.

 Although Amazon decided not to deal with such drug/supplement products, there are still many other reliable places online that sell phenibut.

 Where to Buy Phenibut?

 UPDATE: Following recent FDA-issued warnings to manufacturers wrongly labeling phenibut as a dietary supplement, many stores have stopped selling it.
 As of yet, phenibut is not banned, but it’s not permissible in products labeled as a dietary supplement.
 It is a synthetic nootropic compound that should be used with caution (more details can be found below).

 The following are nine of the best legit vendors that still carry phenibut.
 You will also find numerous other nootropics that are banned on Amazon available at the following stores.

 |Nootropics Depot||$14.99 (60 x 250mg)||$17.99 (25g)|